yklcs/log/feedforward-gaussian-splatting/index.md

 ### pixelSplat

 [pixelSplat](https://davidcharatan.com/pixelsplat/)[^pixelsplat] shares information between views in the form of epipolar attention[^epipolar] to perform scene reconstruction from stereo inputs.
-Epipolar attention is a form of cross-attention where tokens are sampled along epipolar lines, which allows pixelSplat to share information between views while enforcing epipolar constraints.
+Epipolar attention is a form of cross-attention where tokens are sampled along epipolar lines, which allows tokens to attend to other views while enforcing epipolar constraints.
 To avoid overfitting, variational inference is used to sample 3D Gaussian parameters instead of directly using neural network outputs.

 [^pixelsplat]: _pixelSplat: 3D Gaussian Splats from Image Pairs for Scalable Generalizable 3D Reconstruction_ (Charatan et al., CVPR 2024)